SowmyaLogaswamy/Ask-Me-Anything-js/README.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Sowmya Logaswamy](https://github.com/SowmyaLogaswamy?tab=repositories) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Sowmya Devi Logaswamy](https://github.com/SowmyaLogaswamy?tab=repositories) has waived all copyright and related or neighboring rights to this work.